 Oh who am I kidding, I wanted to label this into my mouth with a spoon.
 If you love the mildly sweet and savory original, this spin-off is perfect for your next party.

-Swedish meatball dip only takes a few ingredients.
-The preparation is so easy as long as you remember a few tricks.
+Swedish meatball sausage dip only takes a few ingredients.
+The preparation is so easy as long as you remember a few tricks:

-- Be sure to really brown up the sausage.
-Make sure it is just a bit crispy and golden brown.
+- Be sure to really brown up and slightly toast the sausage.
+Make sure it is just a bit crispy and golden brown or your sausage dip will end up chewy.
+Blech.

 - When you make the roux, be sure to whisk it until it is slightly toasted in color and bubbling smooth.